International SEO – Reaching a global audience

 In order to understand the issues that face your business you must have a mix of local knowledge and that prior to starting your international SEO and make sure that it is locally responsive whilst developing your international search visibility.

-The process of generating an international SEO strategy starts with the business owner and the questions that they/or their team have to ask.
+he process of generating an international SEO strategy starts with the business owner and the questions that they have to ask.
 First of all you must decide on why you want to start the international process and what the main considerations are.
 The two that spring to mind initially are the importance of keyword research and which search engine your content needs to rank with.

 Working under the simple assumption that you have covered the market is dangerous, just because a competitor isn’t targeting a particular term at the moment doesn’t mean that they won’t in the future.
 Getting your keyword strategy right and finding yourself at the top of search engine results pages (SERPs) doesn’t mean you can take the foot of the gas, and cut your SEO budget either, people may still find you but in truth it is your rivals that will increase their activity and spend to overtake you.

 Focus is business critical and when it comes to international SEO the markets are tougher to crack and the volume of businesses vying for number one can be far greater than the number in your base country.

 This means that it is imperative that you use other versions of the Google Keyword Planner to find the terms that are ranking on other browsers in other countries.
 You may also find that some of your products and services are found differently on the various international search engines.
 Instead of the Google Keyword Planner, you also can use the Bing keyword research tool, Yandex keyword tool, or the keyword tool of the search engine used by your target market.